-Today is my 1/2th birthday, and in honour of this special occasion I share with you my recipe for raspberry & lemon cheesecake.
+Today is my 1/2th birthday, and in honour of this special occasion, I share with you my recipe for raspberry & lemon cheesecake.
 For as long as I can remember, I liked by 1/2th birthday better than my actual birthday.
-Especially for the lack of organisational rigmarole that comes with celebrating an actual birthday.
+Especially for the lack of organizational rigmarole that comes with celebrating an actual birthday.
 This time of year, there’s only the excitement.
 Or as we call it in Dutch: voorpret.
-Literally this translates as pre-fun.
-And by that we mean the sense of enjoyment felt before a party or event takes place.
+Literally, this translates as pre-fun.
+And by that, we mean the sense of enjoyment felt before a party or event takes place.
 My favourite part is deciding on the cake.

 For now, I wish you joy baking.
 And a happy 1/2th birthday to me.

 1/4tsp baking powder

 30g demerara cane sugar

 1/2tsp vanilla extract

 - Preheat your oven to 200⁰C.